Skip to main content

 What Does the TRAVERSE Trial Reveal about Long Term Cardiovascular Safety?

-The TRAVERSE (Testosterone Replacement Therapy for Assessment of Long-term Vascular Events and Efficacy Response in Hypogonadal Men) trial was a large-scale, randomized, placebo-controlled study designed specifically to address the of TRT in middle-aged and older men with hypogonadism and pre-existing cardiovascular disease or a high risk for it.
+The TRAVERSE (Testosterone Replacement Therapy for Assessment of Long-term Vascular Events and Efficacy Response in Hypogonadal Men) trial was a large-scale, randomized, placebo-controlled study designed specifically to address the cardiovascular safety of TRT in middle-aged and older men with hypogonadism and pre-existing cardiovascular disease or a high risk for it.
 Its findings are pivotal in this discussion.

 The TRAVERSE trial demonstrated that TRT was noninferior to placebo regarding major adverse cardiac events in a high-risk population.